-My name's Kip, or Catherine if you prefer, and I’m an American living about 30 miles South of London (the one in England, not Canada).
-If you want to read all about me, you can read all about me here.
+My name's Kip, or Catherine if you prefer, and I live in East London (the one in England, not Canada).
+If you want to know more, you can read all about me here.

 This is one of the age-old myths of veganism.
 I eat a greater variety of food and incorporate more unique flavours into my meals than any omnivore I know.
 Change means shifting from usual habits, and in this case that shift inevitably leads to diversifying the entire approach to food.